Cats (musical): Act II – Why Will the Summer Day Delay – When Will Time Flow Away?

-After the Jellicle Ball, Old Deuteronomy opens Act II by contemplating "what happiness is", referring to Grizabella.
-However, Jemima (also known as Sillabub), the youngest of all Jellicles, is the only one that understands who he's singing of.
-Knowing it must be Grizabella, she reprises the melody of her cry ("The Moments of Happiness").
+After the Jellicle Ball, Old Deuteronomy gathers his tribe to contemplate the nature of happiness.
+Jemima (also known as Sillabub), the youngest of all Jellicles, understands the patriarch is referring to Grizabella, and passes the message on to the rest of the tribe ("The Moments of Happiness").
 Gus – short for Asparagus – shuffles forward as the next cat to be introduced ("Gus: The Theatre Cat").
 He was once a famous actor but is now old and "suffers from palsy which makes his paws shake".
 He is accompanied by Jellylorum, his caretaker, who tells of his exploits.
 Gus then remembers how he once played the infamous pirate captain, Growltiger ("Growltiger's Last Stand").
-Gus tells the story about the pirate captain's romance with Lady Griddlebone, and how Growltiger was overtaken by the Siamese and forced to walk the plank to his death.
+He tells of Growltiger's romance with Lady Griddlebone, leading to the pirate's capture by a horde of Siamese cats and his execution by walking the plank.

 Back in the present, after Gus exits, Skimbleshanks is seen sleeping in the corner ("Skimbleshanks: The Railway Cat").
-He is the cat who is unofficially in charge of the night train to Glasgow.
-Skimbleshanks is considered vital to the rail operations, as without him "the train can't start".
+He is the cat who is unofficially in charge of the nightly train from London to Gallowgate, and it will not depart unless he is aboard.
 Within his song, a whole steam train engine is assembled out of objects in the junkyard.